VicMarquez/Ecological-Analysis-Portfolio/README.md

-# Ecology & Data Science Portfolio
+# Ecological Analysis Portfolio

 A collection of personal projects in ecology, data analysis, and ecological modeling.

 ## About Me
-I'm passionate about using Data Science and Machine Learning to tackle ecological questions and environmental challenges.
-I creatively apply my expertise in R, Python, and ecological modeling to find insightful solutions that benefit the environment, science, and conservation efforts.
+I am an ecologist focused on the impacts of land-use change on ecosystem services, particularly plant-pollinator interactions and plant reproduction.
+With expertise in statistical analysis, I apply advanced techniques like mixed models and multivariate analyses to explore ecological patterns.
+I am passionate about integrating data science with ecology to inform conservation and enhance our understanding of ecological dynamics.
 I'm all about continuous learning and improving my skills.

 ## Contact Information
 **Victoria Marquez, Argentina**